clap-rs/clap-permission-flag/README.md

 ```

 This crate depends on Unix features - on other platforms a stub implementation
-which has no flags and always succeeds is used.
+which has no flags and always succeeds if used.

 ### Example Output
 ```txt